Saltar al contenido principal

 wb_sunny ¿Cuál Es la Mejor Época para Visitar? — Dry Season

 November – May: The most popular time to visit.
 Sunny skies, no rain, and warm temperatures.
 Peak season is December–February with the highest prices.
-Whale watching runs November–March.
-Turtle releases August–December.
-Great for surfing, swimming, and all outdoor activities.
+Whale shark encounters peak July–September.
+Turtle releases June–December.
+Ideal for cenote diving, snorkeling, and all outdoor activities.

 water_drop Rainy Season